 Thank the hiring manager/employer

 Afterward, thank the recruiter for going through your cover letter.
-Recruiters will normally have to go through tonnes of applications; appreciating them for their efforts towards your application can go a long way in creating a positive impression.
+Recruiters will normally have to go through tons of applications; appreciating them for their efforts towards your application can go a long way in creating a positive impression.

 Sign off